-You'll love these easy peanut butter fudge recipes.
+You'll love old fashioned peanut butter fudge recipes.
 There's little that compares to the wonderfully nutty, creamy taste of this decadent candy.
 It's the perfect confection for munching on at Christmas time and special family occasions.

 Submitted by Emily Busse, Willimantic, CT